niallriddell/constellation-extensions-challenge/WidgetTutorial.md

 git switch configjson
 ```

-1. Also start up your academy labs instance so that it's ready.
+3. Also start up your academy labs instance so that it's ready.
 We will be
    publishing this version of our component to view the App Authoring
    experience.
 No need to log in to the instance as we will do this via DX
    Component Builder prior to publishing our component.

-1. Navigate to the **config.json** file in your
+4. Navigate to the **config.json** file in your
    **Sl_DXExtensions_StarRatingWidget** folder.
 Your IDE may have already loaded
    the updated version if your IDE is still open and the **config.json** file is
    also open.

-> [!NOTE] In order to support our authoring experience a number of challenge
+> In order to support our authoring experience a number of challenge specific
-> specific rules have created.
+> rules have created.
 One of these is a new data page
 > (D_GetDataPagesForClassList) that wraps an existing out-of-the-box data page.
 > It returns the data pages configured for a specific data class that is passed
 > in as a parameter.
 Currently sourcing a CONTENTPICKER dynamically from a page
 > based data page is not supported, so this data page creates a list based data
 > page based on the out-of-the-box page based data page.

-1. The first addition to our **config.json** is allowing the ability to select a
+5. The first addition to our **config.json** is allowing the ability to select a
    PROPERTY that will provide the value stored in that property to our component
    at runtime.
 We will use the **customerId** value to only show ratings related
    to the current customer that the current case is related to.